-Our mission is to deliver the captive of destiny who will then rebuild the ancient ruins and restore the former devastations (poverty) of many generations.
-It will have the purpose of serving the people of third world countries and the communities assaulted by this rooted poverty in the developed nations.
+Our mission is to deliver the captives of destiny who will then rebuild the ancient ruins and restore the former devastations (poverty) of many generations.
+It will serve the people of third-world countries and the communities afflicted by entrenched poverty in developed nations.
+It will train professionals in a wide variety of courses, with an emphasis on research, so that they can bring about the changes that their impoverished communities need.

-The inspiration came from the fact that most universities in the third world countries and the impoverished communities of the developed nations have not succeeded in instigating values in their students about the fact that, they the students, are the future world leaders and that the solution to poverty's complex root causes lie in their hands and they have the civil responsibility of learning how the successful individuals and nations made it to stardom so that they can also selflessly strive for the elimination of the curse of poverty in our communities, thus bringing smile to millions of faces in the entire globe.
+The inspiration came from the fact that most universities in third-world countries and the impoverished communities of developed nations have not succeeded in instilling values in their students about the fact that they, the students, are the future world leaders.
+The solution to poverty's complex root causes lies in their hands, and they have the civil responsibility of learning how successful individuals and nations achieved their success.
+This knowledge will enable them to selflessly strive for the elimination of the curse of poverty in our communities, thus bringing smiles to millions of faces around the globe.

-The Cosmopolitan University will begin with the following courses but it is important to stress that only the sky will be the beginning of our limit because as resources come into our coffers we will open more faculties.
+The Cosmopolitan Vanguard University will be located in Akuse in the Eastern Region of Ghana.
+The university will begin with the following courses, but it is important to stress that only the sky will be the beginning of our limit.
+As resources come into our coffers, we will open more faculties.

 b) All Medical Specialties